-Going through puberty early can also be difficult for a child emotionally and socially.
+Going through puberty early also can be difficult for kids emotionally and socially.
 For example, girls with precocious puberty may be confused or embarrassed about physical changes such as getting their periods or having enlarged breasts well before any of their peers.
 But the hardest part may be the teasing that kids with the condition — especially girls — may experience.

 Even emotions and behavior may change in kids with precocious puberty.
 Girls can become moody and irritable.
 Boys can become more aggressive and also develop a sex drive inappropriate for their age.

 The onset of puberty is normally triggered by the hypothalamus (the area of the brain that helps control pituitary gland function).
 It signals the pituitary gland (a pea-sized gland near the base of the brain) to release hormones that stimulate the ovaries (in girls) or testicles (in boys) to make sex hormones.

 Sometimes, precocious puberty stems from a structural problem in the brain (such as a tumor), brain injury due to head trauma, an infection (such as meningitis), or a problem in the ovaries or thyroid gland that triggers the onset of puberty ahead of schedule — but this usually isn't the case.

 For the majority of girls, there's no medical problem at fault — they simply start puberty too early for no known reason.

 In boys, the condition is less common and more likely to be related to another medical problem.
 And for about 5% of boys, precocious puberty is inherited.
 (Less than 1% of girls with precocious puberty have inherited the condition.)
 Early puberty can be passed to a son by his father or to the son from his maternal grandfather through his mother (who will not be affected by the disorder).